gayeongpark/gayeongpark.github.io/_posts/2024-06-26-TCM-Vulnh-Scanning-Enumeration.md

 ## Scanning with Nessus

 There was a tool called `Nessus` that comprehensively scans vulnerabilities on the target machine.
-With this tool, I could perform brute-force attacks using `hydra`, conduct web application scans, and perform TCP, SYN, and UDP scans.
+With this nice tool, I could perform brute-force attacks using `hydra` though, it is possible to do the web application scans, and perform TCP, SYN, and UDP scans.

 Here is the steps to use this service.